MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 9. In the **Select Mode** dialog box, gaze at the box to the left of **Operate** until the box fills, which selects that item.

     ![Select Operate mode](media/select-mode-operate.png "Select Operate mode")

+>[!NOTE]
+>If you're a Dynamics 365 Guides administrator, you can assign the **Operator** role to operators so they can view guides but not edit them.
+If you assign the **Operator** role to a user, they can also skip the **Select Mode** dialog box step and open a guide directly.
+For more information, see [Assign an Author or Operator role to a user](assign-role.md).

 ### Anchor your guide
 The first thing you see when you open a guide is the anchoring instructions for the guide.